michellelclement/meatblog/README.md

 **Fonts:**
 Both fonts I chose were from Google fonts.

 Playfair Display: I liked this font as it is a little more traditional in a modern way.
 It is clear to read and pairs nicely with the foodie theme of the website.

 Sans Serif: I wanted to keep the body copy of the website clear, modern and easy to ready, and Sans Serif is not only the perfect font for this, but it pairs beautifully with Playfair.

 ## Credits
 **Social Sharing buttons:** To add simple and stylish share buttons to the website I used the plugin by: Sharethis.com

 **Images:** All homepage images are my own.
-Images used within recipe submissions have been submitted via me and testers using URL links to external sources.
+Images used within recipe submissions have been submitted via me and testers using URL links to external sources and are not owned by me or Meatblog.

 **Logo:** Designed by myself when I first initially had the idea for Meatblog.